dazza5000/kybrid/README.md

-Kybrid is an attempt at creating a Hybrid Framework utilizing Kotlin Multiplatform
+# Kybrid is a Hybrid Framework utilizing Kotlin Multiplatform

 The goals are: